|Author Name||HONJO Yuji (Faculty Fellow, RIETI) / IKEUCHI Kenta (Fellow, RIETI) / NAKAMURA Hiroki (Chuo University)|

 This study investigates the impact of entrepreneurial experience on life satisfaction.
 Using a unique survey about entrepreneurial experience, level of wealth, and personal attributes of individuals in Japan, we examine the factors that mediate the association between entrepreneurial experience and subjective well-being.
 As a result, we do not find any evidence on the total effect of entrepreneurial experience on subjective well-being.
 However, we find a positive indirect effect of entrepreneurial experience on subjective well-being through wealth, in addition to a negative indirect effect through debt.
 Our findings suggest that monetary incentives motivate Japanese individuals to become entrepreneurs.

-Forthcoming: Honjo, Yuji, Kenta Ikeuchi, and Hiroki Nakamura.
-"The mediating effect of financial motives in the association between entrepreneurial experience and subjective well-being: Evidence from Japan," Applied Research in Quality of Life.
+Published: Honjo, Yuji, Kenta Ikeuchi, and Hiroki Nakamura, 2022.
+"The mediating effect of financial motives in the association between entrepreneurial experience and subjective well-being: Evidence from Japan," Applied Research in Quality of Life, Volume 17, Issue 2 (2022), 1043–1067.